pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 SecureX Threat Hunting and incident management rely on an internal data structure which is there as a very fast and efficient backend for supporting Threat Hunting activities.

-This datastructure has several services that allhave APIs.
+This datastructure has several services that all have APIs.
 That means that we can have access to these services from outside of SecureX either for reading datas, or for storing data.

 Managing Incidents within SedcureX is exactly that.
 All components of the SecureX Incident manager has an API and we use several of these APIs for creating Incidents.